 - Unwrap the pie or remove it from the freezer bag.

 - If your pie has accumulated any frost during freeze time, be sure to brush that off to avoid extra moisture in your crust.
 You should be able to lightly wipe the frost away with your hand or dab it with a paper towel.

 - Place the pie on a baking sheet and place into your oven.

 - Cooking times may vary based on the size and filling of your pie.
-For instance, 5-inch pies require 20-30 minutes of bake time while 10-inch pies require 50-70 minutes of bake time.
+For instance, 5-inch pies require 20-30 minutes of baking time while 10-inch pies require 50-70 minutes of baking time.

 - You can check the pie temperature by inserting a knife or fork into the center and then pulling it out.
 Test the heat of the filling on your utensil.
 When it is warm through the center, your pie is ready.

 - Allow the pie to cool slightly before serving.

 As you can see from the information provided in this guide, defrosting and thawing your pie is a fairly simple process.
 The primary concerns you will want to watch for are extra moisture in the crust and proper time allowance.